Support our free educational content for by purchasing through links on our site. Learn more

-A plugin is a software component that can be added to a digital audio workstation (DAW) to provide additional functionality or effects.
-On the other hand, VST (Virtual Studio Technology) is a specific type of plugin format developed by Steinberg, which allows third-party developers to create plugins that are compatible with a wide range of DAWs.
-In simple terms, VST is a type of plugin, but not all plugins are VSTs.
+In a nutshell, a plugin is a software component that adds specific functionality to a digital audio workstation (DAW), while a VST (Virtual Studio Technology) is a type of plugin format that allows third-party developers to create plugins that can be used in different DAWs.
+So, all VSTs are plugins, but not all plugins are VSTs.

 Quick Tips and Facts

 - Plugins are software components that enhance the functionality of a DAW.

 - VST is a plugin format developed by Steinberg that allows for cross-platform compatibility.

 - VST plugins can be used in various DAWs, including Ableton Live, Logic Pro, and FL Studio.

 - Other plugin formats include AU (Audio Units) for macOS and AAX for Avid Pro Tools.